 By forging partnerships with other ASEAN countries such as Thailand (Malaysia-Thailand Joint Development Area), Vietnam and Indonesia for gas supplies, along with the ongoing implementation of the ASEAN gas grid to make gas available to all 10 ASEAN member countries, Malaysia is ensuring the future security of gas supply to complement its existing gas reserves.

-Meanwhile, Malaysia's Peninsular Gas Utilisation (PGU) runs a more than 2,600 km long pipeline network to users.
+Meanwhile, Malaysia's Peninsular Gas Utilisation (PGU) runs a 1,690 km long pipeline network to users.

 REGASIFICATION TERMINALS IN MALAYSIA